OrlandBritoDev/superstore-loss-analysis/README.md

 # Superstore Loss Analysis: Why Does the "Binders" Category Lose Money?

-A formula-based diagnostic analysis of a 10,000-row retail dataset, built entirely in Excel — no pivot tables, no Power Query, just verified formulas.
+A formula-based diagnostic analysis of a 10,000-row retail dataset — built and verified entirely in Excel.

 ## The Finding